alanng10/class-lang/Docue/a.md

 Class outputs module binary when compiling.
 The module binary is a machine code library.
-The module binary is executed with an associated executable file.
+The module binary is executed with execution runner.

 Class has documentation that includes programming guide, system architecture, and API reference.